payamesfandiari/fake_news_finder/README.md

 - Based on the latest approaches in Machine Learning.

 ## Data
+Our data comes from variety of sources.
+Most of the data have been mined and scrapped from different websites.
+The other two datasets are from Kaggle and from [George McIntire Fake News Dataset.](https://github.com/GeorgeMcIntire/fake_real_news_dataset)
 ### Crawling CNN,BBC,100FEDUP,FOX,Breitbart News Network
 The big part of this Dataset comes from Crawling several websites and using their data for Training the model.
 The crawlers are included in this package and you can run them yourself.
 By Using [Scrapy](https://scrapy.org/), We have downloaded around 50,000 News Article.
 We have saved the following fields :